YU000jp/logseq-plugin-template-js/README.md

 1. Build the plugin.
 Run `pnpm build`
 1. switch to Electron Developer Tools on Logseq (⌨️: Windows`Ctrl+Shift+I` or Mac`Cmd+Alt+I`)
 1. Have Logseq load the plugin in developer mode.
+1. repeat 6-9

 ![Animation6w12](https://user-images.githubusercontent.com/111847207/204119897-c237eabf-c538-4d24-ac72-c6735364119a.gif)

 ## How to publish

-- Once the plugin is complete, publish it to Logseq marketplace.
+> Once the plugin is complete, publish it to Logseq marketplace.
 Logseq marketplace has 5 checks requirement.

 - [ ] a legal package.json file.
 - [ ] a valid CI workflow build action for Github releases.
 (Optional for theme plugin only).
 - [ ] a release which includes a release zip pkg from a successful build.
 - [ ] a clear README file, ideally with an image or gif showcase.
 (For more friendly to users, it is recommended to have English version description).
 - [ ] a license in the LICENSE file.

+>　Prepared by this template

 - [x]  a valid CI workflow build action for Github releases.

-> This template is pre-filled, but requires personal filling.
+> Requires personal settings.
 Sure to check files.

 - [ ] package.json
 - [ ] LICENCE (MIT LICENCE)